CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ### Committing
-committing means that all staged file (staged files not just tracked) will be saved as a snapshot to view, get back to if any thing gone wrong
+committing means that all staged file (staged files not just tracked) will be saved as a snapshot to view, get back to if any thing gone wrong each commit saves the whole directory not just the changed files, but for none changes files it will store a pointer to the file, and will not store the file it self again

 you can commit using `git commit` this will open an editor to write a message, **Messages** must be verbose with one line title, and a verbose description of what you have done in this commit, to tell future-you and your friends, why did you add a crypto-mining malware to the coffee-machine software